Kamanyola Division: History

-As part of a second invasion by the former Katangan gendarmerie, known as Shaba II in May–June 1978, was only dispersed with the despatch of the French 2e régiment étranger de parachutistes and a battalion of the Belgian Paracommando Regiment.
+As part of a second invasion by the former members of the Katangese Gendarmerie, known as Shaba II in May–June 1978, was only dispersed with the dispatch of the French 2nd Foreign Parachute Regiment and a battalion of the Belgian Paracommando Regiment.
 Kamanyola Division units collapsed almost immediately.
 French units fought the Battle of Kolwezi to recapture the town from the FLNC.
 The U.S. provided logistical assistance.

-In 1988 the CIA described the Kamanyola Division as located in Shaba and consisting of 4,100 personnel, with the 14th Brigade the only combat ready formation.
+In 1988, the CIA described the Kamanyola Division as located in Shaba and consisting of 4,100 personnel, with the 14th Brigade the only combat-ready formation.

-The poor state of discipline of the Congolese forces became apparent again in 1990.
+The poor state of discipline of the Zairian military became apparent again in 1990.
 Foreign military assistance to Zaire ceased following the end of the Cold War and Mobutu deliberately allowed the military's condition to deteriorate so that it did not threaten his hold on power.

 In 1993, according to the Library of Congress Country Studies, the Kamanyola Division, consisting of three infantry brigades operated generally in western Shaba Region.

-In 1997 Laurent Kabila dismantled the division.